Advanced Millimeter-Wave Radar System for Real-Time Multiple-Human Tracking and Fall Detection: System Evaluation

-Fig.\ref{fig: Evaluation_Multiple_Tracking} displays three examples featuring two and three mobile human targets in the given environment.
+Figure~\ref{fig: Evaluation_Multiple_Tracking} displays three examples featuring two and three mobile human targets in the given environment.
 In the images on the left column, the top views of the point cloud are presented.
-Three radars are denoted as dark red dots, while the dots with varying shades represent the point cloud with different energy levels.
-The DBSCAN clusters are depicted using red rectangles.
-The middle-column images show the trajectories of the multiple human targets' movements in the field, labeled in green, purple, and sky blue, respectively.
-The corresponding ground truth, captured by the camera, is displayed in the images on the right column.
+The three radars are denoted as dark red dots, while the dots with varying shades represent the point cloud with different SNR levels.
+The DBSCAN clusters are depicted with red rectangles.
+The middle-column images show the trajectories of the multiple human targets' movements in the field, labeled with green, purple, and sky blue, respectively.
+The corresponding ground truth, captured by the camera, is displayed in the images in the right column.

-A limitation of our radar system is the challenge of distinguishing multiple people at short distances, particularly when individuals are standing close to each other.
-This limitation is less pronounced under typical daily conditions when individuals are usually separated.
-While \cite{cui2021high} has achieved success at distances of 1 meter, we have improved the system's distinguishability to 0.5 meters when targets are in motion and 0.3 meters when targets are stationary, utilizing both our radar setup and techniques.
+A limitation of our radar system is the challenge of distinguishing multiple people at short distances, particularly when individuals are walking close to each other.
+This limitation is less pronounced under typical normal conditions when individuals are usually separated.
+While~\cite{cui2021high} achieved success at distances of 1 m, we observed the system's distinguishability to be 0.5 m when targets are in motion and 0.3 m when targets are stationary.